 Based on overall positive experience with the Raven, this unit was chosen as the primary flight computer.
 The Raven measures and records flight data based on accelerometer and barometric readings throughout the entire flight.
 The Raven also activates main and backup pyro charges at apogee, and fires a pyro charge at a pre-determined altitude to release the parachute.
 Post-flight downloading of the Raven data provides altitude, axial and lateral acceleration, and velocity, as well as details regarding pyro charge activation.
-To improve overall reliability of parachute deployment, a separate flight computer is used as a backup.
-The Eggtimer (Classic) was chosen to fit this role, based on it's low cost and relative simplicity of design.
-For initial flights (until the Eggtimer demonstrates reliability) the same backup Timer used on both Zeta and DS is being flown.
+To ensure high reliability of safe recovery, triple redundancy is utilized.
+In addition to the Raven as the primary system for both apogee separation and parachute deployment, two additional flight computers are used as backup.
+The Eggtimer (Classic) and the BREO flight computer.
+For initial Xi flights the same backup Timer used on both Zeta and DS was used as the sole backup.

 The BRB unit is mounted inside the nosecone, housed in a protective styrofoam shell.
 This shell additionally provides thermal insulation, a requirement for winter launches.